 Additionally, you can know God in a way that I can’t while I am on this earth.
-My beautiful husband Scott is on the spectrum, while I am no where near it.
+Ii have a beautiful friend who is on the spectrum, while I am no where near it.
 I have found that when we talk about God he has a perspective on Him that I just don’t have.
-While I see and relate to the part of God’s personality that is the Father, Scott most appreciates His role as the creator and feels closest to Him when he is creating and building.
+While I see and relate to the part of God’s personality that is the Father, he most appreciates His role as the creator and feels closest to Him when he is creating and building.

 Who ever you are reading this right now, you can understand God and worship a part of Him that other people can’t.
 He is vast and infinite and each of us only gets to see a little part of Him while we are in this life.

 I figure it this way, if the neurotypical mind has such trouble understanding the autistic mind, because you see the world from such a different vantage point, then I probably could only faintly guess at the part of God that can appreciated by you.